 You’ve seen those buntings, haven’t you?
 They go by various names – like swags or banners.
 Pennants, too.
 Well…here’s how to make a Halloween Bunting.
 I’ve even created the Halloween Bunting printable.
 Yee haw!!
-You only need a few types of craft supplies and most can be found at Factory Direct Craft.

 - Printable Halloween Banner Pg 1